16 Apr How to be a #GirlBoss: My Journey with Network Marketing + Entrepreneurship

 Prioritize for Income Growth

-When I’m planning how I spend my time, I try to focus on income producing activities.
-Even though creative tasks like making graphics or learning about new books draw my attention the most, those things don’t make as big of an impact on my bottom line.
-If I commit to working on “financial movers” first, I have something to look forward to after I get the tasks done that will truly help grow my businesses.
+When I’m planning how I spend my time, I try to focus on income-producing activities.
+Creative tasks like making graphics or learning about new books draw my attention the most.
+Although, those things don’t make as big of an impact on my bottom line.
+If I commit to working on “financial movers” first, I have something to look forward to after I get the tasks are done that will truly help grow my businesses.

 Don’t forget, sometimes you need to break the productivity loop!
 It can’t be work, work, work all the time.
 You’ll burn yourself out!
 When someone on my team is feeling burned out, I suggest…

 “Let’s get in touch with what inspires you and makes this fun for you, and let’s prioritize that!”

 It’s OK to prioritize things that are enjoyable from time to time.
 In fact, it’s critical to your success!
 If organizing your whole bookshelf brings you happiness and a sense of clarity, do it!
 Just don’t put these things at the top of your list ALL the time.

 You can include these “mood boosting” tasks in the “other tasks” section of the daily Artful Agenda view.
 Just be sure you have a healthy split of income and non-income producing activities.
 A good balance will keep you on track to move your business forward and inspired to pursue your next goal.